 Salomon Sonic Pro Review Facts

-Salomon is an athletic equipment company that has been making some of the most well-regarded running shoes since its founding in 1947.
-The Sonic Pro is a lightweight trainer designed for up tempo runs, outfitted with solid tech that helps aid the runner during their training.
+The Sonic Pro is a lightweight trainer designed for up-tempo runs, outfitted with solid tech that helps aid the runner during their training.
 Its uppers’ 3D stretch air mesh is a highly breathable material that offers added flexibility and support and guarantees a comfortable ride.
 The combination of Salomon’s Endofit and Sensifit technology also provides a comfortable, secure fit that allows runners to wear a pair of Sonic Pros with or without socks.
-Much of the Sonic Pro was created with Salomon’s “3D ride” concept, including its 3D grip technology on the outsole that delivers solid traction on wet and dry surfaces while enhancing overall durability and added flexibility in the forefoot.

 The upper of the Sonic Pro continues with the “3D” theme Salomon has affixed to this line by being made of their 3D stretch air mesh.
 This lightweight material provides breathable coverage and stretches to conform to the shape of the runner’s foot for a natural feel.
 Combining their Sensofit technology with their Endofit system, the Sonic Pro wraps around the foot of the runner securely for an enhanced fit and feeling of comfort—so much so that runners could wear the Sonic Pro without socks.
 Its asymmetrical quick lace system is made of highly durable Kevlar fibers, allowing for efficient foot entry.
 There is also a lace pocket for runners to tuck the laces into, securing the laces throughout a run.